wp-plugins/mobile-smart/readme.txt

 Mobile Smart, using detection from the MobileESP project (http://www.mobileesp.com) allows the following:

-* Switch your theme to a mobile-ready theme if a mobile device is detected
+* Switch your theme to a mobile-ready theme if a mobile device is detected (you can now enable/disable iPad/tablets)
 * Manual Switcher - to allow your user to manually switch between desktop and mobile versions.
 Available in 3 versions: widget, option to automatically insert into footer, or template tag.
 * Template functions to help determine which tier of mobile device (touch/smartphone/other) is viewing your site, to allow conditional content inclusion.
 * Adds device and tier specific CSS selectors to the body_class, to allow conditional CSS (e.g. so in the same way you have ".single" that you can target ".iphone" or ".mobile-tier-touch".)
+* Image transcoding - rescale images to fit their device

+Check out the Mobile Smart Pro http://www.mobile-smart.co.uk for support for:
+* Domain switching - use a mobile theme to detect mobile devices, and redirect to appropriate theme URL (e.g. m.yoursite.com)
+* Mobile Pages - mobile versions of posts and pages with the same URL
+* Mobile Menus - mobile versions of menus for mobile-specific navigation

 See the Frequently Asked Questions for guidance on how to use the plugin.

-A number of devices have now been added to this plugin.
-Recently added devices, via MobileESP project include:

-* IPad
-* Blackberry Tablet
-* Android Tablet
-* Windows Phone 7
-* Other Blackberry devices (e.g. Blackberry Touch)
-* Gaming devices with browsers (Sony Playstation, XBox, Nintendo devices)

-There are also two new tiers:

-* Tablet (MOBILE_DEVICE_TIER_TABLET) - for tablets (currently iPad, Android, Blackberry)
-* Rich CSS (MOBILE_DEVICE_TIER_RICH_CSS) - for devices that are capable for viewing content with CSS optimised for the iPhone, but may not necessarily support Javascript
+Device support includes iPhone, iPad, Android, Blackberry, Windows Phone 6 & 7, Symbian, and many more.

 = Mobile Theme =
 Mobile Smart comes with a basic barebones ('boilerplate') theme that can be used by theme developers to develop for mobile devices.